gradle/gradle/subprojects/docs/src/docs/release/notes.md

 no longer use the Maven 2 based [Maven ant tasks](https://maven.apache.org/ant-tasks/) libraries to publish artifacts.
 Both plugins now use the newer Maven 3 `org.apache.maven` and Aether libraries.
 Whilst the API's exposed by both plugins remain unchanged, the underlying publishing libraries have been upgraded.

+### Java stubs annotation processing of Groovy sources

+Annotation processing of Java stubs generated from Groovy sources is now disabled by default.
+If you want Java annotation processors to execute on stubs, you need to set the following option in `GroovyCompileOptions`:

+    compileGroovy.groovyOptions.javaAnnotationProcessing = true

 ## External contributions